vizicist/palette/docs/using_resolume.md

 - Download and execute the latest Palette installer from the
 <a href=https://github.com/vizicist/palette/tree/main/release>release directory</a>.

-- If the installer asks you to reboot Windows, please do so.
+- If the Palette installer asks you to reboot Windows, please do so.

 - Start Resolume